altruios/namshubettulpa/public/namshubettuple/redeye.md

 'Shit - this one was coming loose.'
 }
 {
-*Kent pulled her to her feet*
+*The Navigator pulled her to her feet*
-*They ran across the flat to the nearest connected gear* *The navigator - still holding her hand, grabbed around her back* *He led them to jump for the face of that gear*
+*They ran across the flat to the nearest connected gear* *Still holding her hand, he grabbed around her back* *He led them to jump for the face of that gear*
 ~They landed in an awkward roll, the wind knocked out of Martha~ ~She looked back to where they had just been only to see darkness~